 Has your Pinterest account been exploding with pumpkin spice recipes?
 Heaven knows food manufacturers have jumped on the bandwagon big-time (but we really don’t need p-spice potato chips, mmm’kay?).

 Muffins are great, and so are lattes, but there’s more to this gourd, and we set out to find the most interesting products that might actually be somewhat healthful.
-Here are eight of them.
+Here are seven of them.

 Pumpkin Goodies You’re Gonna Dig